 After a while, all of a sudden, this urge inside me was screaming to go play with synthesizers again and give it another shot.
 And then I discovered VCV Rack.
 How lucky am I…

-So I fell in love with VCV Rack, with the way I compose music in VCV Rack, with all the different modules and crazy features, and I was lucky enough to get to know some really interesting people, fellow musicians, module developers, and synth-heads.
+So I fell in love with VCV Rack, with the way I compose music in VCV Rack, I fell in love with the modular environment, with all the different modules and crazy features, and I was lucky enough to get to know some really interesting people, fellow musicians, module developers, and synth-heads.

-There are three things I love the most about VCV Rack.
+There are three things I love the most about modular.
 I love the fact that everything is always running, always there.
 You connect an oscillator to the output and it’s there, the sounds are there.

 I also enjoy having everything right there for me, under my hands, sort of conducting an orchestra, bringing voices in and out.